MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Introduction

+Silent data corruptions (SDCs) have become an important problem~\cite{li2017understanding}.
+It has been shown as a major issue for server scale systems~\cite{dixit2021silent,hochschild2021cores}.
+However, there are many emerging application areas where SDC effects extend beyond just computational reliability into safety.
+Such an emerging area is unmanned aerial vehicles (UAVs) where resilience \textit{and} safety are critical.

+SDCs caused by external radiation and voltage noise~\cite{mukherjee2005soft} in the computational element like the compute subsystem present a major threat to the safe deployment of UAVs~\cite{ingenuity}, whose deployment can be impeded in many real-world scenarios.
+To assess SDC's impact on UAVs, \textbf{we propose the first system-level metrics for fault characterizations on a ROS-based autonomous system}.
+The autonomous UAV consists of an {end-to-end} perception-planning-control (PPC) pipeline (Fig.~\ref{fig:PPC_pipeline}) that generates real-time flight commands based on the environment.
+The PPC pipeline is the decision-making center for a UAV to maneuver safely.
+A SDC could cause a UAV to detour or crash.

+Prior works adopt redundancy~\cite{talpes2020compute} at the hardware or software level to improve autonomous vehicles (AVs) resilience.
+While existing techniques are effective, they are infeasible for size, weight, and power (SWaP)-constrained AVs such as UAVs due to both the power and form factor limitations of a UAV system.
+Recent software technique~\cite{hari2021making,chen2021low} for the resilience of deep neural networks (DNNs) on GPU does not apply to UAVs that typically do not have access to power-hungry GPUs onboard.
+Besides, UAVs have a strict limit on total flight time due to the limited onboard battery capacity.
+Therefore, UAVs need a lightweight fault mitigation technique to prevent harmful SDC from detouring or even crashing the UAV without degrading the total flight time and system availability.

+\textbf{We propose two anomaly detection and recovery methods.} First, we propose a Gaussian-based anomaly detection (GAD) and recovery mechanism (\S\ref{subsec: gaussian detection}).
+We leverage the characteristics that UAVs' movements are continuous and each temporal transition of inter-kernel states is close to a Gaussian distribution.
+This technique features Gaussian-based range detectors for each inter-kernel state that cease error prorogation once an outlier is detected.
+Second, we propose and evaluate an autoencoder-based anomaly detection (AAD) technique to improve UAV resilience (\S\ref{subsec:autoencoder}).
+AAD adopts a neural network-based autoencoder to learn normal UAVs' kinematics and detect anomalies according to the reconstruction error of the input delta values, leveraging correlation among inter-kernel states.

-We evaluate the Gaussian-based and autoencoder-based anomaly detection and recovery schemes' effectiveness across four types of environments on both Intel Xeon i9 CPU and ARM Cortex-A57 on the Nvidia TX2 platform.
-Our experimental results demonstrate that the Gaussian-based technique recovers up to 89.6\% of failure cases, and autoencoder-based can recover all failures in the best-case scenario.
-In terms of quality-of-flight, the Gaussian-based technique can recover flight time by up to 63.5\% and 73.0\% for the autoencoder-based technique.
-Overall the autoencoder-based technique outperforms Gaussian-based in terms of both success rate and the quality-of-flight with less than 0.0062\% overhead.
+We evaluate the effectiveness of the two techniques across four vastly different types of environments on two compute platforms with the simulated micro aerial vehicle (MAV)~\cite{boroujerdian2018mavbench}.
+Our results demonstrate that the Gaussian-based technique recovers up to 89.6\% of failure cases, and \textbf{the autoencoder-based method can recover 100\% failures} in the best-case scenario.
+Moreover, the overhead of AAD is only up to 0.0062\% and much smaller than 2.22\% of the Gaussian-based technique.

+We also show that \textbf{our autoencoder-based anomaly detection and recovery technique can reduce UAV flight-time energy usage by up to 1.91$\times$ more than traditional redundancy-based hardware solutions (e.g., DMR, TMR)}.
+The redundancy-based solutions increase the weight and form factor of UAVs and lead to performance overheads.
+Regarding quality-of-flight (QoF) efficiency metrics, the Gaussian-based technique can recover the SDC-degraded flight time by up to 63.5\% and 73.0\% for the autoencoder-based technique.